Jacob Nagle

 for service on the HMS Sirius, the frigate

 escorting the first fleet to New South Wales.
-He
+In October

 to Cape Town, returning to Sydney in May 1789.
 In March